ranbot-ai/x-scraper/README.md

 Starts the app in production by first building the project with `npm run build`, and then executing the compiled JavaScript at `build/index.js`.

-## Export your X cookies and save them in
+## Make sure your cookies are saved to

 ```
 config/cookies.json